mbof/bedside/README.md

 ## Background

 Bedside is an alarm clock and "morning companion".
-It is a connected device, placed bedside, that fulfills the following jobs:
+It is a connected device based on the Raspberry Pi platform, placed bedside, that fulfills the following jobs:
-* Provide time of day and calendar information
+* Provide time of day
 * Make noise and lights to wake the user up
 * Help with a morning routine by providing information such as weather forecast

 The target user interface is:
-* A relatively low-resolution LED matrix (32x32)
+* An LED matrix (32x32)
-* Voice command for setting the time and alarm (mic + activation button)
 * A speaker

 ## Current capabilities